 This paper holds a two-fold interest, both methodological and empirical.
 Methodologically, it shows that it is possible to apply the 2SFCA method to measure accessibility to postal services.
-This method was until now exclusively applied to health services (in terms of works published in academic journals) and the methodology had to be adapted to account for the diversity of postal services and the contacts points offering them.
+This method was until now almost entirely applied to health services and the methodology had to be adapted to account for the diversity of postal services and the contacts points offering them.

 On the empirical level, the results highlight that postal accessibility depends highly on areal size assumptions and the way internal travel is integrated.
 Without repeating ourselves, accessibility is better for (western and southern) suburban areas than for central ones.
-In spite of a lower provision of postal services in terms of opening hours or number of counters, competition between individuals is lower in less populated areas than it is in urban centers, where accessibility is better.
+In spite of a lower provision of postal services in terms of opening hours or number of counters, competition between individuals is lower in less populated areas than it is in urban centers, where the provision of services is better.
 By taking into account the impact of areal size, the disparity in access results is reduced and city centers (in central or suburban areas) offer the highest levels of accessibility.

 Forthcoming work seeks to remove limits on accessibility sensitivity.
-Weekly supply by contact point should be more precise integrating a differentiation between standard mail or packages activity and postal services where specific skills would be required.
+We will also distinguish in future work the type of point of contact (post offices vs. partners).
 Floating zone size raises questions on distance to centroid, on zone form (circular or not) and on people location into areas.